Gluwewen/myBlog/content/posts/impact-environnemental-reseaux-sociaux/index.en.md

 ![Graph showing the most popular social networks in France in 2024](/img/we-are-social-most-used-platforms-2024.png)

 Although more connected and active on social media, French people spent less time on these platforms than last year, with an average of 1h48 per day, which is 7 minutes less.
 Unfortunately, this hides a lot of disparities.
-TikTok broke all records this year with an average time spent on the app by active users of 38h38, an increase of more than 12%!
+The TikTok platform is breaking all records this year, with active users spending an average of 38 hours a month on the app, an increase of over 12%!
 Knowing the algorithm behind this app and the proportion of 13-17-year-olds (28%) using it, this is concerning!

 ![Graph of time spent on social networks in France in 2024](/img/we-are-social-time-spent-2024.png)